Senior-S/EditorHelper/docs/docs/Environment Features/roads.md

 ## Road radius

-When clicking on a road you will have a circle around the selected node that displays the radius that the selected material will use, this is useful for making exact roads
+When clicking on a road you will have a circle around the selected node that displays the radius that the selected material or asset will use, this is useful for placing exact roads.

 ### Radius includes depth